High Bill Help

 The fuel portion of your bill includes the cost of fuel to generate electricity and the cost of purchased power.
 The "fuel factor" used to calculate this part of the bill is adjusted periodically to make sure customers pay only SWEPCO's actual fuel costs.
 SWEPCO's fuel costs are a direct pass-through to customers.

 2021 Winter Storm Fuel Costs

 Fuel costs to generate electricity during the February 2021 winter storm increased substantially.
 To minimize the impact on customers' bills, SWEPCO is spreading the extraordinary winter storm fuel costs over five years rather than collect them in one month, as is typically done in Louisiana, or one year in Arkansas and Texas.
-These fuel costs were included in customers' bills starting in April 2021 in Arkansas and May 2021 in Louisiana.
+These fuel costs were included in customers' bills starting in April 2021 in Arkansas, May 2021 in Louisiana and May 2022 in Texas.
 A proposed Texas fuel surcharge is pending regulatory review.